211 in Ontario is governed by Ontario 211 Services, a non-profit agency, and provides strategic direction and oversight.

 Jack is a management consultant at KPMG; he leads enterprise-wide transformation initiatives across different industries for investors and operators.
 He specializes in sustainable cost reduction, post-transaction integration, and commercial due diligence.
 Jack holds a Master of Laws at the London School of Economics and Political Science, and a Bachelor of Commerce at the University of British Columbia.
 He has served in many charitable organizations, including the Trinity Square Cafe in Toronto.

-Board Director, Ottawa
+Board Director, Orleans

 Stephen J. Van Valkenburg